SnarkIndustries/DZAI/Installation Guides/Server-Installation.md

 3. Drop the DZAI folder from the downloaded file into your server.pbo.
 4. Edit DZAI\init\dzai_config.sqf as to your needs.

-That's it for the server part, now go ahead with the mission (client) part: [Go ahead](Installation Guides/Mission-Installation.md)
+That's it for the server part, now go ahead with the mission (client) part.